loudingspace/multinational-retail-data-centralisation/README.md

 ## Milestone 4

+We deal with the answers to the in the milestone4.ipynb.
+This requires a connection to the database to be set up in the editor you use to read the markup file.

 # File structure of the project

 There are four folders: classes, notebooks, info and temp and a main.py file to run everything.